 Method 2: Adding Conditional Tags

 Whenever you create templates for your theme, you should determine whether or not you really need a separate template to do what you want to do.
-Sometimes the changes you’ve envisioned aren’t too complicated, and you can implement them by adding conditional tags inside a generic template, e.g., category.php.
+Sometimes the changes you’ve envisioned aren’t too complicated, and you can implement them by adding conditional tags inside a generic template (e.g., category.php).

-Conditional tags can be used in your Template files to change which content is displayed and how that content is displayed on a particular page, depending on what conditions are matched to that page.
+Conditional tags can be used in your template files to change which content is displayed and how that content is displayed on a particular page, depending on what conditions are matched to that page.

 You can use the conditional tag method for various scenarios, such as:

-WordPress supports several conditional tags, e.g., the is_category () tag.
-You can use this to change templates to display a different output if the condition is matched.
-For example, if you have a category on your site called “Fashion,” you can add the is_category (‘Fashion’) to your template file and then use additional code to determine what should happen when this category is selected.
+For example, if you have a category on your site called “Fashion”, you can add the is_category(‘Fashion’) to your template file and then use additional code to determine what should happen when this category is selected.
 This could include displaying a picture of a dress or fashion week on this category page.

 Method 3 (Recommend): Use Codeable